Morientes not surprised by Zidane success as Real Madrid eye greatness

 After achieving their objective of topping the Spanish standings for the first time since 2012, 11-time European champions Madrid now stand on the cusp of greatness.

 Never before have a team gone back-to-back in the Champions League.
-If Zidane masterminds victory over former club and Italian title-holders Juventus, where would Madrid rank among the greatest sides?
+If Zidane masterminds victory over former club and Italian title-holders Juventus, where would Madrid tank among the greatest sides?

 Morientes said: "To win the title two times in a row is very difficult.
 They would be the first ones in history.